ltearno/hexa.tools/angular2-gwt/docs/index.markdown

 # And now, what's next ?

 Now that you have a working boostrapped application, you can either continue reading to get more details about what is inside the application you just created.
-Or you can jump into the Tour of Heroes [tutorial](tutorial/) to learn the basics about creating an Angular2Boot application.
+Or you can jump into the Tour of Heroes [tutorial](tutorial/) to learn the basic concepts of Angular 2 and about creating an Angular2Boot application.

 You can also read the [cookbook](cookbook/) to learn advanced and deepened techniques.